-Insight is wonderful, but action is what gets you ahead of your competitors.
-You want to grow and retain great talent, and the ultimate purpose of your 360 degree feedback is to create productive, fully engaged teams in which every employee owns their role and makes competitive advantage their business.
+Insight is wonderful, but the action is what gets you ahead of your competitors.
+You want to grow and retain great talent, and the ultimate purpose of your 360-degree feedback is to create productive, fully engaged teams in which every employee owns their role and makes competitive advantage their business.

 Compare an employee’s self-appraisal with the feedback from his or her supervisor and co-workers to spot areas where employees don’t know their own strengths and weaknesses; then provide the right development opportunities.